Dorrance, Kansas: Utilities

 Western Electric provides electricity to local residents.
 H & B Communications provides landline telephone service and offers cable television and internet access.
 Most residents use natural gas for heating fuel; service is provided by Midwest Energy, Inc.

 Media

 Dorrance is in the Wichita-Hutchinson, Kansas television market.

 Culture

 Points of interest

 The Dorrance Historical Society Museum, located downtown, exhibits artifacts from the community's history.

 In popular culture and the arts

 Dorrance was among the filming locations for the 1973 film Paper Moon.

 Toss Back, the company which invented and first produced the "Snap Back" rim used in NBA basketball, was located in Dorrance.

-In the Action Comics #822 story titled 'Repo Man; part one', Dorrance is designated as the location of Smallville, Superman's childhood home.